mqtt-tools/mqttwarn/README.md

 ```

 The target contains a so-called _fallback column_ into which _mqttwarn_ adds
-the "rest of" the payload for all columns not targetted with JSON data.
+the "rest of" the payload for all columns not targeted with JSON data.
 I'll now
 add our fallback column to the schema:

 ```mysql